davepinch/pinchy.cc/content/camera-roll/2024/12/2024-12-18/2-Handprints_at_the_Grand_Island_Rest_Area_Eastbound.jpg.md

 description: >-
   I did not make these prints.
 I found these at the Grand Island Rest Area on eastbound Interstate 80.
 It was getting late and my partner and I had decided to take shifts driving to Georgia.
 At 10:36 PM in Nebraska, we still had a long way to go.
 There is some story behind these prints but lacking any further context, it becomes a matter of personal interpretation. handprints of:
-  - Grant Island Rest Area Eastbound
+  - Grand Island Rest Area Eastbound
   - Interstate 80
   - Nebraska
 license: public domain